Quince is under appreciated here in the US. This easy to make and aromatic ruby red quince jam will soon make you a quince lover out of you!

 1. Wash, core and carefully cut quince into small or large chunks, whichever you prefer.
 Quince is very hard so pay extra attention as you try to cut it.

-3. Place pot over medium-high heat and bring to a boil.
-Cover lid with a towel, to catch steam, and reduce heat to low and simmer until quince changes color, from light pink to dark red.
+4. Once boiled, cover lid with a towel, to catch steam, and reduce heat to low and simmer until quince changes color, from light pink to dark red.
 This takes about 2 hours.
 Stir every 30 minutes to keep from burning.
 If low on water, stir in more as needed.

-4. When fruit is fork tender and ruby red in color, remove from heat and allow to cool to room temperature.
+The more jam you are making, the longer it will take the change color.
+When fruit is fork tender and ruby red in color, remove from heat and allow to cool to room temperature.

 5. Store in an airtight container in the refrigerator.
 Or, if you are canning your jam, click here for hot water canning instructions.